Houston's Line of

 The cause of the house fire was ruled arson.

-Chief Franklin is survived by his childhood sweetheart Kathrine, and four
+Chief Franklin was survived by his childhood sweetheart Kathrine, and four

 children.
 Lonnie, Michael, Tommy and Judy.